 Millions of international and domestic tourists visit Isfahan the capital of the Safavid dynasty every year.
 All are agreed that Isfahan is Iran's most beautiful tourist city.
 Isfahan has special features that are not visible in other cities.
 These features caused the trip to Iran would not be completed without Isfahan.
 Isfahan's features have forced all tourism agents to consider it at the beginning or end of their tour programs.
 These special features of Isfahan can be divided into 10 sections.

 Isfahan is known historically for its great and valuable mosques.
 The existence of historic mosques with unique architecture and two recorded mosques at the World Heritage Site has made Isfahan a historical and religious tourism hub.
 Most of Isfahan's historical mosques date back to the Safavid era.
 Although the Atiq Jame mosque is a museum of Iranian-Islamic architectural artistic collection.
 Archaeologists have believed that the Safavids were the first Shiite rule in Iran to occupy the entire Iranian plateau.
-In the Safavid era, like other Islamic periods, the mosque has been considered the most important building in Islamic architecture.
+In the Safavid era, like other Islamic periods, the mosque was considered the most important building in Islamic architecture.
 The architects of this era made great efforts to create Islamic innovation both in the architecture of the mosques and in the decorations and inscriptions.

 The golden age of Isfahan was during the Safavid period.
 Various Constructions with different purposes - Beautiful Palaces - various gardens and diverse Business Centers have been done during this period.
 Unfortunately, after the fall of the Safavid Empire, and especially during the Qajar period, most of these structures were destroyed.